department-of-veterans-affairs/va.gov-team/products/va-mobile-app/research/ux/research-operations/research-pre-release-prod-app-build-how-to.md

     * _If Testflight is not installed on the participant’s device:_
         * Scroll to the first button that says “View in App Store”
         * Tap to Install Testflight
-            * _If they can’t download the app successfully, try again but then [skip to Warm-Up questions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/va-mobile-app/research/ux/personalized-homescreen/2024-02%20Personalized%20Home%20Screen%20-%20evaluative%20research/personalized%20home%20screen%20-%20conversation%20guide.md#section-2-warm-up-questions-5-minutes)._
+            * _If they can’t download the app successfully, try again but then [skip to Warm-Up questions]._
         * Now we’re going to navigate back to that screen we were looking at in the browser.
 Go ahead and do that.
 Ok, here we are.

          <img src="images/Zoom-testflight-link.PNG" width="200" alt="Zoom chat TestFlight  link">   <img src="images/testflight-beta-link.PNG" width="200" alt="TestFlight beta link">   <img src="images/testflight-appstore-1.PNG" width="200" alt="TestFlight in app store">